Cape town, South Africa

 - Difficulty Level: Easy

-- Special Clothing Required: Yes - wear comfy walking shoes
+- Special Clothing Required: Yes - bring change if clothes

-- Special Dietary Restrictions: All dietary needs catered
+- Special Dietary Restrictions: Yes - All dietary needs catered

 Frequently Asked Questions